 From now on, depending on the seeds you’re using, you’ll have to wait anywhere between 24 hours (small seeds like millet) to 6 days or even more (alfalfa, clover, etc.).
 The first roots can appear pretty quickly, and once you see a leaf or two peeping out, you can move on to harvesting.

 Congrats, you just created a home-grown meal for your parrot – and yourself, if you want.
 Check your sprouts over one more time to make sure there’s no mold.
 They should smell fresh and crisp, a bit like when you open a bag of lettuce.

 Offer some sprouts to the test panel and see what they think.
 If you’ve got sprouts left over, they can be air-dried for an hour or so and then stored.
-Just use a food container lined with some kitchen paper, placing the sprouts inside and then covering them with more paper.
+Just use a food container lined with some kitchen paper, place the sprouts inside and then cover them with more paper.
 They stay fresh for a good few days.